sspencer10/timeclock/README.md

 ### Login using temp account and pass
 Login using "admin" and a password of "test123".

+Note: There are still a few peices not yet working, such as the registration email stuff.
+But I'll get there eventually.
+For now, you can manually approve users using the "User Admin" page from the dropdown menu.

 That should be it!
 You're good to go!